tpope/vim-fireplace/README.markdown

 Any failed evaluation loads the stack trace into the location list, which can be easily accessed with `:lopen`.

+Note that fireplace will `require` your current namespace on the first `:Eval` so your namespace and functions will be properly defined.

 ### Navigating and Comprehending

 I'm new to Clojure, so stuff that helps me understand code is a top priority.